Roswell High School (Georgia): Band

 The Roswell High School band department contains the marching band, wind ensemble, symphonic band, pep band, jazz band, and percussion ensemble.
 The marching band performs for all varsity football games and has competitions throughout the fall, as well as parade appearances.
 The marching band competes in Class AAA and in 2008 placed third overall in the Georgia Invitational Band Championship.
 In 2009 the wind ensemble, which was one of only three selected, took part in the Honor Bands of Georgia program hosted at Columbus State University in Columbus, Georgia.
 The program is an educational opportunity for the bands participating and is meant to further music education in the state.

 Extracurricular activities

-Roswell High School offers students a variety of options to get involved in the school.
-Roswell sponsors sports teams in fifteen different sports as well as several club sports.
-Students can also participate in service clubs, academic clubs, and general interests clubs for a variety of tastes and preferences.